Tax & Residency · Last updated 2 June 2026

 Which Should You Choose?

-If you are retiring, living off investments, or running businesses outside Gibraltar, Cat 2 is the right choice.
-It gives you maximum tax efficiency without requiring you to be employed locally.
+If you are retiring, living off investments, or running businesses entirely outside Gibraltar, Cat 2 is the right choice.
+It gives you maximum tax efficiency without requiring local employment.

-Some individuals use both statuses over time.
-For example, starting with HEPSS while working and then transitioning to Cat 2 upon retirement.
-Your tax advisor can help plan the most effective strategy.
+Some individuals use both statuses over time, starting with HEPSS while working and then transitioning to Cat 2 on retirement.
+Your tax advisor can help plan the most effective long-term strategy for your situation.

 Important Considerations and Limitations